'Evans deflated but beleaguered Baraclough is still building'

 The Irish FA muddied the waters by including a reference to Lafferty having a back injury when explaining his removal, before it then emerged on Monday that the video was believed to have been taken last Tuesday after the players had enjoyed a team night out organised by the manager.

-In the midst of that, Glentoran's Conor McMenamin was withdrawn hours before the Kosovo match due what the IFA said was "in light of a historic social media video", but he ended up travelling to Athens and being reinstated to the squad after an uncertain 24 hours that must surely have disrupted preparations for the match.
+In the midst of that, Glentoran's Conor McMenamin was withdrawn hours before the Kosovo match "in light of a historic social media video", according to the IFA, but he ended up travelling to Athens and being reinstated to the squad after an uncertain 24 hours that must surely have disrupted match preparations.

-Baraclough deserves sympathy for having to deal with these issues in the lead-up to crucial games, and credit for fronting up to the media in a way which saw him fulfil the role of unofficial Irish FA spokesperson with no other officials from the association providing any explanations.
+Baraclough deserves sympathy for having to deal with these issues in the lead-up to crucial games and credit for fronting up to the media in a way which saw him fulfil the role of unofficial Irish FA spokesperson with no other officials from the association providing any explanations.

 But where does all this leave the Northern Ireland players, manager and fans?
 Speaking after Tuesday night's defeat, skipper Steven Davis and Evans suggested the manager has the backing of the dressing room.

-Of more significance is the fact that Davis' possible retirement from international football is back on the agenda, with the 37-year-old Rangers midfielder saying that he would be reflecting on that with his family and club boss before deciding on whether he will carry on.
+Of more significance is the fact that Davis' possible retirement from international football is back on the agenda, with the 37-year-old Rangers midfielder saying he would be reflecting on that with his family and club boss before deciding whether to carry on.

-As things stand, Northern Ireland do not have a friendly organised for the international window before the World Cup in November, and if that remains the case the team's next match will be when Euro 2024 qualification begins next March.
+As things stand, Northern Ireland do not have a friendly organised for the international window before the World Cup in November and, if that remains the case, the team's next match will be when Euro 2024 qualification begins next March.

 Who they will be playing will be determined at the draw on 9 October, with the potential opponents now likely to be more difficult after their drop into that fifth pot of teams.